-The following draws on the annual survey carried out for the government of pupils aged 11 to 15 years in 2009, the last year for which figures have been published.
-The full report, Drug use, Smoking and drinking among young people in England in 2009, can be downloaded from www.ic.nhs.uk.
+The following draws on the annual survey carried out for the government of pupils aged 11 to 15 years.
+The full report, Drug use, Smoking and drinking among young people in England in 209, can be downloaded from www.ic.nhs.uk.

-The report is based on a survey of over 7,500 pupils aged between 11 and 15 from schools throughout England in the autumn term of 2009.
+The report is based on a survey of 7,296 pupils aged between 11 and 15 from schools throughout England in the autumn term of 2010.

 (Drugs include illegal drugs, volatile substances and other drugs not obtained from a doctor or chemist.)